Application Information

 Deadline

-Applications will open on January 31 and will close on February 24.
+Applications will open on January 30 and will close on February 23 at 8am.
 Prospective scholars should expect to hear from the program by the start of April.
 For any questions please contact postbac@fredhutch.org

 Program Start Date

-The Fred Hutch Cancer Center Postbaccalaureate Scholar Program will begin on July 21st, 2025 in Seattle, Washington.
+The Fred Hutch Cancer Center Postbaccalaureate Scholar Program will begin on July 20th, 2026 in Seattle, Washington.
+Prospective scholars need to be available no later than this date.